 As a country at the heart of climate impacts and undergoing a major energy transition, the UAE is taking aggressive action to meet the global climate challenge and believes low-carbon investments will support economic diversification, growth and job creation.
 The first Middle Eastern nation to sign the Paris Agreement and home to the International Renewable Energy Agency (IRENA), the UAE is committed to global partnership and domestic policy for a low-carbon future.
 The UAE has brought the cost of solar power below that of natural gas, enabling a rapid transition to renewable energy, and operates one of the world's largest carbon capture systems, to reduce the carbon impact of heavy industry and energy exports.
-The UAE will host COP28 in November 2023 at Expo City Dubai to unite the world towards agreement on bold, practical and ambitious solutions to the most pressing global challenge of our time.
+The UAE hosted COP28 in December 2023 at Expo City Dubai.
+At the most inclusive COP to-date, negotiators delivered the UAE Consensus, a historic agreement calling on all Parties to transition away from fossil fuels.
+The agreement included a new specific target to triple renewables and double energy efficiency by 2030 as well as a call for a more specific framework around climate finance.